 Dismissal

 Depending on the message, an inline alert can be dismissible or not dismissible.
 The close button should not be included if it is critical that a user read or interact with the alert.
-A toast alert is always dismissible.
+Toast alerts are always dismissible; see the Alert pattern.

 Writing content

-Both alert variants have limited space.
+Inline and toast alerts have limited space (see the Alert pattern for toast-specific guidance).
 Therefore content should be short and concise.
 A user should be able to quickly scan the content and know what steps to take next.

 Element Character count How to write